nabossha/news_exampleextension/README.md

 ## Todo:

 - Fix backend list view.
 Currently list view show type "news" for the new types.
+This is a Core bug that will probably get fixed in TYPO3 6.2.11.
+See [#65689](https://forge.typo3.org/issues/65689) for details.
+Kudos to Georg Ringer for fixing this issue.

 ## License and Authors